fenago/apache-solr/lab_guides/Lab_9.md

 ----------------------------------

-SolrJ is built in Java technologies to connect .indexterm} with Solr from a Java application over HTTP.
+SolrJ is built in Java technologies to connect with Solr from a Java application over HTTP.

 Solr and SolrJ both are built-in Java technologies, so communication between them is easy and straightforward.
 While uploading a document,